mstenz/powerShell-Docs.de-de/reference/docs-conceptual/developer/format/selectionsetname-element-for-entryselectedby-for-tablecontrol-format.md

 ## <a name="attributes-and-elements"></a>Attribute und Elemente

-In den folgenden Abschnitten werden Attribute, untergeordnete Elemente und übergeordnete Elemente beschrieben.
+In den folgenden Abschnitten werden die Attribute, untergeordneten und übergeordneten Elemente beschrieben.

 ### <a name="attributes"></a>Attributes